codahale/veil/docs/design.md

 Confidentiality](#insider-confidentiality), in which the adversary `A` knows the sender's secret key `sk_S` in addition to the public keys of both users ([[BS10]](#bs10), p.
 45-46).

-Without knowing `sk_R`, `A` can neither recover the X25519 static shared secret nor decapsulate the ML-KEM-768 shared secret.
-Without knowing `sk_E`, `A` cannot recover the X25519 ephemeral shared secret.
-Knowledge of all three is required to decrypt the message.
+Without knowing `sk_R` itself, `A` cannot recover the ML-KEM-768 shared secret.

 `A` also cannot trick the receiver into decrypting an equivalent message by replacing the signature, despite `A`'s ability to use `sk_S` to create new signatures.
 In order to generate a valid signature on a ciphertext `c′` (e.g. `c′=c ǁ 1`), `A` would have to derive a valid signature digest `d′` from the protocol state.
-Unlike the signature hash function in the generic EtS composition, however, the protocol state is cryptographically dependent on values `A` does not know: the two X25519 shared secrets and the ML-KEM-768 shared secret.
+Unlike the signature hash function in the generic EtS composition, however, the protocol state is cryptographically dependent on a value `A` does not know: the ML-KEM-768 shared secret.

 Therefore, `veil.sres` provides confidentiality in the multi-user insider setting.